- Arts and Design»

 - cross-stitching.com is the website to visit for cross stitching advice, free cross stitch charts, technique step-by-steps and questions, and a fun community of stitchers to chat with and share your cross stitch stories and ideas.
 It’s the home of O

 Adding Finishing Touch to Embroidery Fashion Trend Items

-Among the favorite designs which have stayed its course is embroidery in fashion.
+Among the favourite designs which have stayed its course is embroidery in fashion.
 There is not many fashion clothing that embroidery creations cannot complement.
 You can find them on footwear, handbags, evening wears, swimsuits, sportswear.

-Regardless of the belief that while you may be a beginner to sewing, it is possible to apply a distinctive embroidery equipment to create any embroidery of your choice on outfit.
+Regardless of the belief that while you may be a beginner to sewing, it is possible to apply a distinctive embroidery equipment to create any embroidery of your choice on the outfit.

-Applique is among the the primary process of embroidery in fashion.
+Applique is the primary process of embroidery in fashion.
 This is a technique whereby one piece of fabric is sewn to another.
 You can use fabric patches, lace, strips or ribbons to make an applique.
 This you can do by applying it to edges of clothing.

-Additionally you can put in a decorative applique finishing through the use of the various basic stitches, for instance zigzag, blanket stitch or satin stitch.
+Additionally, you can put in a decorative applique finishing through the use of the various basic stitches, for instance, zigzag, blanket stitch or satin stitch.